Safe Use of Potentially Hazardous Materials in the Laboratory

 All employees, postdoctoral research fellows, residents, students, trainees, and visitors who work with or who may be potentially exposed to hazardous materials must receive information and training in accordance with HOOP Policy 95 Research Training and as outlined in the applicable safety manuals.

 Safeguards implemented by principal investigators must, at a minimum, strictly adhere to good laboratory practices such as those surveyed for during periodic laboratory surveys.
 Universal or standard precautions adopted by the University must be adhered to by all personnel who work in University laboratories or clinical settings.

 D. Hazardous Waste Disposal

-All laboratory workers must dispose of regulated waste in accordance with the policies and procedures detailed in the Chemical Hygiene Plan, the Biological Safety Manual and the Radiation Safety Manual.
+All laboratory workers must dispose of regulated waste in accordance with the University's policies and procedures detailed in the Chemical Hygiene Plan, the Biological Safety Manual and the Radiation Safety Manual.
 For more information regarding the disposal of hazardous chemical, medical or radioactive waste see HOOP Policy 89 Environmental Management and Hazardous Waste Disposal.